Chelson Meadow Community Solar

 The proposal is for an approximately 13 megawatt solar farm (33,000 panels) covering approximately 17.8 hectares.
 This will produce 14,284 MWh of renewable energy each year, which would power around 3,800 homes.

-Where will the solar farm be visible from?
+Where will it be visible from?

 We have completed a Landscape and Visual Impact Assessment (submitted in planning application and available to view here).
 As the solar farm has been designed to only occupy the low lying northern sector of Chelson Meadow, it will only be visible from a few restricted locations.
 Planting vegetation in the area will also help to screen it.